 Standing for a long time can strain your body and cause your internal wounds to tear or stretch, making the healing time longer.
 During postpartum, your body is also readjusting, and your organs are going back to their normal spots.

 By standing too long, gravity can cause your uterus to rest lower than normal, causing a prolapse.
 A prolapse is when the pelvic organs like the uterus, bladder, and bowel are no longer in the correct position.
 The tissue that holds them in place is stretching or sagging too much.

 28. Don’t worry about chores

 For the first 2 weeks, if not longer, forget about any chores that need to be done.
 Get help and support from your spouse or enlist the help of another family member.
-Other people are available to do the day to day chores, don’t feel like it has to be you.
+Family and friends are available to do the day-to-day chores, don’t feel like it has to be you.

 29. Don’t feel bad if you don’t want visitors

-Limit visitors and don’t feel bad about it.
+Limit visitors and don’t be afraid to ask for space.
 This is time for yourself, your spouse, and your new baby.
 You are learning how to be a unit and getting used to your new normal.
 The last thing you want to do is host people.

 If you don’t feel like having people come over, don’t be afraid to speak up.
 Or if you have visitors, limit the time!
 They can drop off some food for you, do a chore, visit a bit and then go.
 Make it clear before they come over how long they can stay or what to expect.

 Your relationship is going to change significantly after having a new baby.
 It is not all bad, but it will be different, and some things are a challenge to get used to.

 The most important thing to remember is not to neglect it altogether.
 Keep communication open on everything from how you feel to what you need help with, to parenting strategies.
 You both have new roles now and going through adjustments.